Nature therapy: Criticism

 A 2012 systematic review study showed inconclusive results related to the methodology used in studies.
 Spending time in forests demonstrated positive health effects, but not enough to generate clinical practice guidelines or demonstrate causality.
 Additionally, there are concerns from researchers expressing that time spent in nature as a form of regenerative therapy is highly personal and entirely unpredictable.
 Nature can be harmed in the process of human interaction.

-Grounding

-Grounding, or earthing, is a pseudoscientific practice that involves people grounding themselves using devices by touching the earth or removing shoes.
-People who ground themselves believe that they have been exposed to high levels of electromagnetic radiation.
-Possible changes in mood could be due to a placebo effect.

-Governmental support
+Governmental support and professionalization

 In Finland, researchers recommend five hours a month in nature to reduce depression, alcoholism, and suicide.
-Forest therapy has state-backing in Japan.
 South Korea has a nature therapy program for firefighters with post-traumatic stress disorder.
 Canadian physicians can also "prescribe nature" to patients with mental and physical health problems encouraging them to get into nature more.